lanl-ansi/PowerModelsDistribution.jl/docs/src/manual/external-data-formats.md

 ### Capacitors and Reactors

 Capacitors and reactors are supported as shunts, although shunts to ground via delta connections are not yet supported.
-Furthermore, generic reactors are not supported, only those whose second terminal is wye connected to ground (default for unspecified second terminal).
+Furthermore, generic reactors are not supported, only those whose second terminal is connected to ground (default for unspecified second terminal).
 Reactors are also supported as a resistanceless line if their second terminal is connected, but only for topological continuity of the network.

 ## PowerModelsDistribution JSON